TylerBrock/mongo-hacker/README.md

   - Highlight querytime if verboseShell is enabled
     - In **green** if querytime is at or below slowms
     - In **red** if query time is above slowms
-  - IndexParanoia
-    - Automatically show information about index use after each query (takes extra time) -- to enable: `setIndexParanoia(true)`
   - Default indent is 2 spaces instead of tab
     - Customizable by setting `indent` key of config
   - Verbose shell is enabled by default -- to disable: `setVerboseShell(false)`